ExchangeUnion/docs/XU-TechnicalPaper.md

 [TODO]
 Detailed market economy study, fee prediction with formulas and "you are killing arbitrage" argumentation needed!
-To be solved: Trades for pairs which are not locally available on ExchA, fees should only be charged by ExchB, because the user couldn’t do the trade locally on ExchA and would have eave the platform anyways to do the trade.
+To be solved: Trades for pairs which are not locally available on ExchA, fees should only be charged by ExchB, because the user couldn’t do the trade locally on ExchA and would have to leave the platform anyways to do the trade.
 This can be avoided with XU.
 Difficult: How to prevent cheating - exchanges would just go and list all pairs locally to always earn fees.
 Even if they had 0 local liquidity, that would work.
 Minimum local local liquidity?
 Give up on this rule?